 - Asbestos legislation from the SCSA Mobile Application

-- Companies or individuals who require the assistance of a qualified labratory or contractor to identify or remove Asbestos, can consult this list of Occupational Hygiene Consultants and Labs.
+- Companies or individuals who require the assistance of a qualified laboratory or contractor to identify or remove Asbestos, can consult this list of Occupational Hygiene Consultants and Labs.

 - For general information on Asbestos Exposure, please refer to Worksafe Saskatchewan's Asbestos materials.